 The IndieCade Awards were held at Club Fais Do Do on a dark street just underneath the 10 freeway in Los Angeles.
 A fitting venue, given its typical events are underground, roguish, countercultural affairs out of the typical gentrified zones – a sort of cultural island in the middle of nowhere, forging its own unique little portal of interest in the universe out of nothing at all.

-The nominees were as eclectic as ever, spanning many different genres, and some that could only be considered new genres altogether.
+The nominees were as eclectic as ever, spanning many different genres, getting millions of youtube views, and some that could only be considered new genres altogether.
 Which is precisely why we care.
 We will expand this article over the coming days as we speak to the developers about their wins, but for the record, here are the official winners from IndieCade 2014.

 The Grand Jury Award